cs544-wisc/s24/p8/README.md

 bq = bigquery.Client()
 ```

-You can do queries and get results in Pandas DataFrames like this:
+Then, you can do queries and get results in Pandas DataFrames like this:

 ```python
 q = bq.query(